 The NBIS Strategic Plan serves to formulate the long-term general goals for NBIS.
-It is discussed at the NBIS Board (Styrgrupp) and formally decided at the NBIS Annual General Meeting (Stämma).
-The current version is covering the period from 2024 to 2028 and was approved by the Annual General Meeting on 25 March 2024.
+It is decided by the NBIS Board (Styrgrupp).
+The current version is covering the period from 2025 to 2029 and was approved by the NBIS Board on 20 May 2025.
 The strategic plan will be revised at least annually, considering input from NBIS partners, the International Advisory Board and the Reference Group.
 The plan describes the major activities foreseen within the areas of Infrastructure, Support, Outreach, Training, Organisation and International.

-The detailed goals to be achieved during 2024 are highlighted in green boxes.
+The detailed goals to be achieved during 2025 are highlighted in green boxes.